 If you or a loved have mesothelioma, asbestos-related lung cancer, or asbestosis, you may be eligible for a large amount of compensation.
 Currently, there is over $30 billion in asbestos trust funds, set up for those who have been diagnosed with an asbestos-related illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

 Cost and Expense Expectations

 Patients typically undergo chemotherapy, radiation, surgery, and/or a combination of all in order to battle the disease and reduce the symptoms of mesothelioma.
 The cost of each treatment will depend upon several factors, including the type of surgery, the medications used for chemotherapy, the type of radiation therapy procedure, and more.

-In most cases, extra expenses for therapeutic treatments, vitamins, and pain medications should also be considered.
-Diet change alone typically increases the prices of treatment as physicians will usually recommend a specialized food and vitamin plan in order to help boost the immune system.
+Extra expenses for therapeutic treatments, vitamins, and pain medications should also be considered.
+Diet change alone typically increases the prices of treatment, as physicians will usually recommend a specialized food and vitamin plan to help boost the immune system.

 A relatively new treatment option, mesotherapy, works by injecting natural agents into the patient’s system via a thin needle.
 Vitamins, medication, homeopathic agents, and natural extracts can be used.
 This form of treatment is still in its trial stages, so the cost of associated has not been determined.